Indresh10/ArtSpace/README.md

 ## Acknowledgments

-I would like to thank [Freepik AI Generated Image](https://www.freepik.com/search?ai=only&format=search&last_filter=ai&last_value=only&type=photo) for providing the artwork inspiration for ArtSpace:
+I would like to thank [Freepik AI Generated Image](https://www.freepik.com/search?ai=only&format=search&last_filter=ai&last_value=only&type=photo) for providing the artwork inspiration for ArtSpace